 - TB is treatable and curable.

-- Effective April 4, 2016, the Health Department uses a blood test called the QuantiFERON® TB test (QFT) for everyone ages 5 years and older.
-The cost is $45; however, in most cases there is no charge if the test is for school entry.
+- The Health Department uses a blood test called the QuantiFERON® TB test (QFT) for everyone ages 5 years and older.
+The cost is $49.50; however, in most cases there is no charge if the test is for kindergarten through grade 12 school entry.
 The QFT is a more accurate test that requires a single visit to a Health Department clinic.

 - The Health Department will continue to use a tuberculin skin test (TST) for children less than 5 years old.